-ITD client services interaction with SPD systems is governed by the terms of the 2018 Management Control Agreement (MCA)t between ITD and SPD, which states that:
+Outside of SPD, Seattle Information Technology Department (ITD) client services interaction with SPD systems is governed according to the terms of the 2018 Management Control Agreement (MCA) between ITD and SPD, which states that:

-"Pursuant to Seattle Municipal Code (SMC) 3.23, ITD provides information technology systems, services and support to SPD and is there fore required to support, enable, enforce and comply with SPD policy requirements, including the FBIs Criminal Justice Information Services, (CJIS) Security Policy."
+"Pursuant to Seattle Municipal Code (SMC) 3.23, ITD provides information technology systems, services and support to SPD and is therefore required to support, enable, enforce and comply with SPD policy requirements, including the FBIs Criminal Justice Information Services, (CJIS) Security Policy."

-The MCA document may be found in Appendix K. Per the CJIS security policy, records of individual basic security awareness training and specific information system security training shall be documented, kept current, and maintained.
+The MCA document may be found in Appendix K.

+Additionally, per the CJIS security policy, records of individual basic security awareness training and specific information system security training shall be documented, kept current, and maintained.
 Details of the compliance program in Appendix M.